kmlprtsng/kmlprtsng.github.io/_posts/2015-12-04-iso8601-servicestack-and-browsers.md

 Well the correct answer is 2.
 Why?
 Because ServiceStack doesn't know what the DateTimeKind is so it doesn't send that information back to the consuming client (which we will assume is a chrome browser for this post).
 ServiceStack is doing the right thing.

-> Browsers do not talk ISO8601
+> Browsers don't always talk ISO8601

 So now the browser has the date as `2015-06-09T00:00:00.0000000` so when you do `new Date("2015-06-09T00:00:00.0000000")` it goes on the assumption that the DateTime is UTC (which it should not) and turns that date into `Tue Jun 09 2015 01:00:00 GMT+0100 (GMT Daylight Time)`.
 So it adds another hour to accommodate the offset to make it a local date.
 Now, according to the ISO8601 it should assume that.